Updated: Jun 28

 In 1421, Alexander’s battle skills were once again tested at the Battle of Baugé in France.
 Since 1337, the English rulers of the House of Plantagenet contested the House of Valois over the right to rule the Kingdom of France.
 This “Hundred Years Wars” continued when Henry V won the Battle of Agincourt in 1415 and regained much of England's previously held lands in France.
 By 1419, the House of Valois had lost Normandy to the English and was besieged with a civil war with the supporters of the dukes of Burgundy.
 Since the Scots maintained an alliance with France since 1295, the Dauphin (Charles, son and heir of Charles VI) appealed to the Scots for assistance.

 Scotland sent 7,000 troops commanded by Sir John Stewart of Darnley (cisca 1380 – 1429); Archibald Douglas, Earl of Wigtoun circa 1391 – 1439) and later 5th Earl of Douglas; and John Stewart, Earl of Buchan (circas 1381 - 1424.)
-Lord Forbes commanded a regiment under their leadership.
+By 1421, Alexander of Forbes had been knighted and given the command of a regiment under their leadership.
 With their French allies, the Scots army defeated the English army at Baugé and killed its commander, Henry V’s brother Thomas, Duke of Clarence.

-At that time, the Scottish King James I, was in English hands.
+At that time, James I, King of Scots (1406 – 1437), was in English hands.
 On a trip bound for France in 1406, he was seized by English pirates and delivered to Henry IV of England.
-When his father Robert III died later that year, the 11-year-old James became the uncrowned King of Scotland.
+When his father Robert III died later that year, the 11-year-old James became the uncrowned King of Scots.
 James was educated at the English Court and learned the English methods of governance.
 James joined Henry V in his military campaigns in France during 1420 and 1421.

-After the battle of Baugé, Humphrey, Duke of Gloucester, an uncle of the young King Henry VI, negotiated for the release of King James.
+After the 1421 Battle of Baugé, Humphrey, Duke of Gloucester, an uncle of the young King Henry VI, negotiated for the release of James.
 He proposed that several Scottish knights should be selected to go to Durham as hostages.
-Among them was Sir Alexander, 1st Lord Forbes.
+Among them was Sir Alexander of Forbes.
 According to the Chancery Miscellaneous Portfolios (No. II, 927) of February 3, 1423/24, those knights included “Alexander of Seton lord of Gordon, Walter of Ogilvy and Alexander Forbas, Knight – 20 attendants.”